LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 [[images/eclipse.png]]

-You can use the Connect JPDA launcher using **Debug As** to start a debugging session at any time.
+You can also start your application with `play debug run` and then you can use the Connect JPDA launcher using **Debug As** to start a debugging session at any time.
 Stopping the debugging session will not stop the server.

 If you make any important changes to your application, such as changing the classpath, use `eclipsify` again to regenerate the configuration files.